matsim-org/pt2matsim/README.md

 #### Link candidates
 First, a set of link candidates is created for each stop facility and schedule transport mode.
 For all nodes within _nodeSearchRadius_ the in- and outlinks are fetched and sorted in ascending order by their distance from the stop facility.
-The other link candidates search parameters are defined for each schedule mode in the respective _linkCandidateCreator_ parameterset. _maxNClosestLinks_ defines how many links should be considered for each stop facility.
-This limit is not strictly enforced: When the limit is reached, the last link's opposite link is still added to the set.
-Further, after the limit has been reached, the distance of the farthest link to the stop facility is multiplied by _linkDistanceTolerance_ and all additional links within this distance are added as well.
-This is used as a soft constraint to include links with almost the same distance from the stop facility.
+All links within the the candidate distance are considered as link candidates.
+The candidate distance is calculated by multiplying the distance from stop facility to the n-th link (defined by _nLinkThreshold_) and the _candidateDistanceMultiplier_ factor.
+For example, if the 6th link is located 12 meters from the stop facility, given a multiplier of 1.5, all links within 18 meters from the stop facility are considered as link candidates.
 However, no links farther than _maxLinkCandidateDistance_ from the stop facility are used.
+Stop facilities with no link within _maxLinkCandidateDistance_ are given a dummy loop link at their
+coordinates: A node is added at the coordinate and a dummy loop link is added to the network with the added node as source and destination.
+The loop link is referenced to the stop facility and is set as its only link candidate.
+_useArtificialLoopLink_ defines if such an artificial loop link should be created regardless of the other parameters.
+Tram, subway, ferry, funicular and gondola routes are normally mapped with artificial links.

 The implementation allows to manually define link candidate beforehand in the config (in a _manualLinkCandidates_ parameterset or a separate csv file (parameter _manualLinkCandidate_CsvFile_).
 This helps mapping with complicated rail stations.
-Stop facilities with no link within _maxLinkCandidateDistance_ are given a dummy loop link at their coordinates: A node is added at the coordinate and a dummy loop link is added to the network with the added node as source and destination.
-The loop link is referenced to the stop facility and is set as its only link candidate. _useArtificialLoopLink_ defines if such an artificial loop link should be created regardless of the other parameters.
-Tram, subway, ferry, funicular and gondola routes are normally mapped with artificial links.

 #### Creating mode dependent router
-The config parameterset _modeRoutingAssignment_ defines for a transport mode what links a transit route of this mode is allowed to use.
+The config parameterset _modeRoutingAssignment_ defines for a transport mode, what links a transit route of this mode is allowed to use.
 For example, transit routes with schedule mode bus can only use links with "bus" or "car" as modes.
 Similarly, all transit routes with the transport mode rail can only use rail links.
 If no assignment for a schedule transport mode is given, all transit routes using that mode are mapped with artificial links between stops.